 Eyestone (2008) stated that cross-training is not the same as running.
 However, Eyestone found that if the athlete performs cross-training at high levels of intensity for one hour the same aerobic benefits will be obtained as running for 5 miles.
-Bloom (2003), the author of "Head for the Pool", stated that pool workouts may be beneficial for runners with injuries such as planter fasciitis, stress fractures, and shin splints.
-Bloom (2003) mentioned that pool workouts are perfect for the colder seasons, since training at high levels of intensity are difficult to achieve in ice, snow, or rain.
+Bloom (2003), the author of "Head for the Pool", stated that pool workouts may be beneficial for runners with injuries such as plantar fasciitis, stress fractures, and shin splints.
+Bloom (2003) mentioned that pool workouts are perfect for the colder seasons since training at high levels of intensity are difficult to achieve in ice, snow, or rain.
 Dudney (2006) stated that cross-training may be beneficial to older runners by reducing the wear and tear on their joints and connective tissues.
 These articles dealt with personal experiences and how cross-training has helped individuals.
 However, it is also important to discuss how these experiences affected them, why they affected them, and if cross-training can benefit others in the same way.

 Rodriquez (2000), found that in trained swimmers VO2 peak values have been reported to be 6-7% lower than runners and approximately the same in cycling.
-But the major finding in this study was that peak oxygen uptake and pulmonary ventilation after maximal free swimming unimpeded was not significantly different from V02 peak and VE peak during running or cycling when compared to trained swimmers.
+But the major finding in this study was that peak oxygen uptake and pulmonary ventilation after maximal free swimming unimpeded was not significantly different from a V02 peak and VE peak during running or cycling when compared to trained swimmers.
 These findings were again tested in "Maximal Physiological Responses to Shallow and Deep Water Running".
 Those training in this environment found that deep water running can be used as a replacement to running while an individual is recovering from an injury.
-The above article stated that there was a difference in VO2 max but the difference is less than 3.05, which is insignificant.
-In "Physiological Effects of Deep Water Running" following a land based training program, the authors found that VO2 max actually dropped after they ended the deep-water training program.
+The above article stated that there was a difference in VO2max, but the difference is less than 3.05, which is insignificant.
+In "Physiological Effects of Deep Water Running" following a land-based training program, the authors found that VO2 max actually dropped after they ended the deep-water training program.